1876 Scottish Cup final: 3rd Lanark RV

 3rd Lanark RV also began the competition with a first round tie at home to Glasgow-based Havelock.
 The match took place at Cathkin Park on 16 October 1875 with 3rd Lanark RV recording a 2–0 win.
 That set up a second round tie with Rangers at the same venue on 30 October in which Peter Campbell scored the only goal to give the away side a 1–0 win.
 However, as was common at the time, 3rd Lanark protested to the Scottish Football Association that Rangers kick-off in both halves and the result of the match was declared void.
 In the re-match two weeks later at Rangers' ground, Flesher's Haugh, 3rd Lanark RV ran out 2–1 winners.
 In the third round, 3rd Lanark defeated Levern 3–0 at Wellington Park in Hurlet to advance to the quarter-finals.
 There they faced fellow Glasgow side Western at Cathkin Park against whom they recorded a convincing 5–0 win.
-This set up a sem-final marathon against Dumbarton.
+This set up a semi-final marathon against Dumbarton.
 Goals from Crichton and Harley saw the two sides play out a 1–1 draw in the first match at Cathkin Park on 8 January 1876.
 Crichton scored for 3rd Lanark RV again in the replay in Dumbarton a week later but it wasn't enough as they again drew 1–1.
 The second replay at Cathkin Park on 22 January was to prove decisive as 3rd Lanark RV ran out 3–0 winners to reach the final for the first time.